by Victor Sesma

-There are also some shops where to find typical beach products, such icecreams, SPF cream and other beach items.
+There are also some shops where to find typical beach products, such as icecreams, SPF cream and other beach items.
 Have in mind that the island can get ridiculously busy during peak season.
-It also can be extremely empty outside the touristic season.
+It also can be extremely empty outside the tourist season.
 The same is happening with bouts anchoring around the beach.

 Cabo de Las Huertas literal translation is Cape of the Orchards.
 Traditionally, the cape was used as land to grow food plants.
 Now, it is one of the most expensive and beautiful areas in the city of Alicante.
 El Cabo has a historic defence tower and a lighthouse for sailors in its inland area.
 The coast has several coves.

-El Cabo de las Huertas coves are probably the second-best place for snorkelling in the city of Alicante, after Tabarca island, so it might be the best place at Alicante’s mainland.
+El Cabo de las Huertas coves are probably the second-best place for snorkelling in the city of Alicante, after Tabarca island, so it might be the best place on Alicante’s mainland.
 There are several coves with different ease of access.
 For example, Cala de la Palmera, probably the most famous cove, has no regulated lifeguards and no tarmac parking space for cars to park.
 The access to the coves is rocky and hilly.
 Ironically, good hiking shoes are encouraged as you will need to pass through short but hiking-like paths.

 Once you are at the cove, there are just a very few places with sand.
 It is recommended to also have aquatic shoes you can use for swimming as the accesses to the sea are sometimes through beaches or coves with rocks instead of sand.

-It is a perfect place to explore the different areas.
-If you head right while looking at the sea you will get closer to Alicante centre and the views of Santa Barbara Castle, El Postiguet beach and further places such Tabarca Island or El Palmeral Park.
+It is a perfect place to explore different areas.
+If you head right while looking at the sea you will get closer to Alicante centre and the views of Santa Barbara Castle, El Postiguet beach and further places such as Tabarca Island or El Palmeral Park.
 The views are a sight for sore eyes.
 If you head left, you will get closer to San Juan beach but the cape shape doesn’t allow you to see San Juan beach until you are literally next to it.

 Here is the list of recognised coves at El Cabo.
-Click to find the location at Google Maps: Cala de la Palmera, La Calita, Cala Cantalar, Cala de los Judios.
+Click to find the location on Google Maps: Cala de la Palmera, La Calita, Cala Cantalar, Cala de los Judios.
 Rember that a common strategy is to park at Cala de la Palmera and walk from there to the different coves.